dsah567/html/learn_html/about_html.md

 >Anatomy of an HTML element

- -The opening tag: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets.
+ - The opening tag: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets.
 This states where the element begins or starts to take effect — in this case where the paragraph begins.

- -The closing tag: This is the same as the opening tag, except that it includes a forward slash before the element name.
+ - The closing tag: This is the same as the opening tag, except that it includes a forward slash before the element name.
 This states where the element ends — in this case where the paragraph ends.
 Failing to add a closing tag is one of the standard beginner errors and can lead to strange results.

- -The content: This is the content of the element, which in this case, is just text.
+ - The content: This is the content of the element, which in this case, is just text.

- -The element: The opening tag, the closing tag, and the content together comprise the element.
+ - The element: The opening tag, the closing tag, and the content together comprise the element.

- -Attributes contain extra information about the element that you don't want to appear in the actual content.
+ - Attributes contain extra information about the element that you don't want to appear in the actual content.

 >Some elements have no content and are called void elements. img tag